-- Detentions form an important part of most school's discipline systems.
+• Detentions form an important part of most school's discipline systems.
 Detentions can be set by any staff member in the school.
-The detention length ranges from 30 minutes to 2 hours - Parental/carer permission is not required by the school to issue a detention; however, we will always adopt a collaborative approach in notifying and discussing with parents/carers the reasons for a detention and any issues of concern relating to the logistics of said detention. - Where detentions are issued for over 30 minutes in length we will always give 24 hours' notice; despite the Section 5 of the Education Act 2011 which removed the requirement for parents/carers to be given 24 hours' notice. - Any pupil that is not able to complete the detention must come to the detention lead in advance and inform us of the issue.
+The detention length ranges from a 10-minute call back to 90 minutes.

+- Parental/carer permission is not required by the school to issue a detention; however, we will always adopt a collaborative approach in notifying and discussing with parents/carers the reasons for a detention and any issues of concern relating to the logistics of said detention. - Where detentions are issued for over 30 minutes in length, we will always give 24 hours' notice; despite the Section 5 of the Education Act 2011 which removed the requirement for parents/carers to be given 24 hours' notice. - The school operates a centralised detention system which runs each afternoon, pupils may be placed in this detention for lesson disruption and persistent issues relating to uniform, punctuality and misbehaviour on the school site, in the community or online.
+The list is not exhaustive. - Any pupil that is not able to complete the detention must come to the detention lead in advance and inform us of the issue.
 We will then contact home to resolve the issue or arrange a new time - If a pupil has intervention/ club then the detention comes first.
-They must attend the detention and then the lead may dismiss them when appropriate.

-- Pupils need to be on time; any pupils who are more than 10 minutes late will be marked absent and sent away and marked absent, unless they have a note. - Pupils take a seat in silence, face the front, complete the reflection sheet and get a reading book out or complete outstanding homework or tasks given. - Pupils' expectations of Ready, Respectful and Responsible apply during this time. - Pupils not adhering to these rules and expectations will be asked to leave, parents/carers will be notified by the detention lead and they will spend a day in internal exclusion the following school day. - Pupils who fail to attend SLT Friday afternoon detention without adequate reasons provided and agreed beforehand will receive a day's internal exclusion in the Reflection Centre - School staff must Inform pupils that they have been given a detention.
+They must attend the detention and then the lead may dismiss them when appropriate. - Pupils need to be on time; any pupils who are more than 10 minutes late will be marked absent and sent away and marked absent, unless they have a note. - Pupils take a seat in silence, face the front, complete the reflection sheet and get a reading book out or complete outstanding homework or tasks given. - Pupils' expectations of Ready, Respectful and Responsible apply during this time. - Pupils not adhering to these rules and expectations will be asked to leave, parents/carers will be notified by the detention lead and they will spend a day in internal exclusion the following school day. - Pupils who fail to attend SLT Friday afternoon detention without adequate reasons provided and agreed beforehand will receive a day's internal exclusion in the Reflection Centre. - School staff must Inform pupils that they have been given a detention.

-Please see appendix F for an overview of the school detention system
+Please see Appendix F for an overview of the school detention system.